 Eddie Donoghue saw life as a perpetual cradle of opportunity and adventure.
 He embraced new challenges and never allowed himself to be categorized.
 At 17 he was operating his own business – a small shop called the Busy Bee Grocery.
 He would go on to be an activist, author, playwright, dancer, actor, salesman, politician and journalist.
-He earned a PhD at age 45.
+He also earned a PhD.
 And he says it was all possible because of the discipline he learned during his formative years in Montserrat.

 Donoghue, a consummate Renaissance man, passed away Monday morning at his home in St. Thomas, Virgin Islands, after a prolonged illness.
 He was 82 years old.